PennLINC/xcp_d/docs/outputs.rst

 If the ``--warp-surfaces-native2std`` option is selected, and reconstructed surfaces are available in the preprocessed dataset, then these surfaces will be warped to fsLR space at 32k density.

+The resulting mesh files will reflect the subject's morphology with the same geometry and density as fsLR-32k surfaces, which may be useful for visualizing fsLR-space derivatives on a subject's brain.

 .. code-block::

    xcp_d/